 Today, I have worked and still working with different organizations and individuals.
-I have seen deceptions in display masterminded by office politics.
+I have seen deceptions in-display masterminded by office politics.
 The discussion in this series is not about office politics, it centers on the deception in the Nigerian workplace.
 So if you are preparing to join the workforce, it is wise to understand the terrain you want to work in.
 If you are in already but don’t know how things go, you may be deformed if care is not taken.

 The Unwritten Laws

-In some establishment, you may be warned when you default the written laws but thrown out if you default the unwritten laws.
+In some establishments, you may be warned when you default the written laws but thrown out if you default the unwritten laws.
 In any case, the written laws are to be respected if you must stay long enough in the workplace.
 Note that if you default the unwritten laws knowingly or unknowingly, you may be thrown out irrespective of your contribution to the workplace.
-When you join an organization, endeavour to know the unwritten laws.
+When you join an organization, endeavor to know the unwritten laws.

 One General Example

-One of the general unwritten laws you are most likely to see in any Nigeria company is the fact that someone must always take the blame for anything that goes wrong.
+One of the general unwritten laws you are most likely to see in any Nigerian company is the fact that someone must always take the blame for anything that goes wrong.
 This is whether or not it is their fault.
 So, whenever anything bad happens, you can almost see the passing of the blame from one person to the other in the mail trail.
-Anyone that the blame falls on take the punishment even if it’s clear that it wasn’t their fault.
+Anyone that the blame falls on takes the punishment even if it’s clear that it wasn’t their fault.

 When employees are being punished for defaulting the unwritten laws, truths and facts are not consulted to make such decisions.
 Even their performance will not be checked except if it will help to push them out.
 If you have been in the Nigerian workplace for some time, I am sure you would have seen people that were sacked for no reason or such a flimsy excuse.
 That’s by your own assessment but by the unwritten laws, they deserve to go.